 Drop-off recycling- Residents without curbside recycling can drop off recyclables at the Republic Services office.
 The same items that are collected with the curbside recycling program can be dropped off.
 For details on exactly what items are accepted for recycling see Frequently Asked Questions – Recycling, Composting, and Household Chemicals.

 Educational presentations – employees in Recycling and Composting are available to answer any questions about recycling, composting, or litter reduction – whether it’s on the phone, in a classroom, or at a meeting hall, even at the home of a group requesting a presentation.
 Educational presentations may be scheduled for groups.
 To schedule a presentation, call (337) 291-5638.

-Household Hazardous Waste Day - Twice per year, in the spring and fall, residents in the City of Lafayette and in the unincorporated Lafayette Parish can drop off household chemicals such as paint and paint products, poisons, and chemical cleaners.
+Household Chemical Day - Twice per year, in the spring and fall, residents in the City of Lafayette and in the unincorporated Lafayette Parish can drop off household chemicals such as paint and paint products, poisons, and chemical cleaners.
 These items should not be put into the garbage, poured down a drain, nor disposed of in any improper way.
 The specific site and date for the bi-annual drop-off day will be widely publicized leading up to the event.
 Please note that some items that were previously collected at household chemical days will no longer be accepted at the drop-off days.
 Motor oil, batteries, and tires will not be accepted; those items can be disposed of everyday at numerous locations around Lafayette.
 For more information on chemical disposal day or disposal of certain chemicals or many other things please call 291-5637 or look at our PRIDE Guide.